CALL US FOR MORE INFORMATION!

 What is Construction Technology?

-The Construction Technology program is a vocational training program designed to prepare construction workers for mid-management or advanced positions in areas such a licensed contractor, building inspector, project superintendent or office management.
+The Construction Technology program is a vocational training program designed to prepare construction workers for entry-level, mid-management or advanced positions in areas such as crew foreman, licensed contractor, building inspector, project superintendent or office management.
 The Ventura College CT program is the only one of this type and size between Los Angeles and San Luis Obispo.

-The Construction Technology program at Ventura College is over 20 years old.
-The program was founded by the local International Code Council (ICC) chapter (formerly known as the International Conference of Building Officials - ICBO), as a means to help educate builders along the central California coast.
-The courses are designed for inspectors, contractors, architects and other construction supervisors.
-Our emphasis is on helping and developing managers as well as training craftsmen.
+The Construction Technology program at Ventura College is over 40 years old.
+The program was founded as a means to help educate and train builders and inspectors along the central California coast.
+The courses are designed for beginning students as well as working professionals.
+Our emphasis is on helping to train qualified construction managers and industry craftsmen.
 There are two programs: Building Inspection and Construction Management.
 Job opportunities in both fields are excellent.
-Students can enroll into an individual class in order to develop specialized skills, complete a one-year Certificate of Achievement program, or complete a two-year Associate of Science degree.
+Students can enroll into an individual class in order to develop specialized skills, or complete a one-year Certificate of Achievement program, or complete a two-year Associate of Science degree.

 - Associate in Science Degree